drfurtado/ctbf/content/registration/registration.md

 ## Participant Data Form

 Participants are required to register before taking part of CTBF.
-We made it simple of participants to register by completing ONE single form online.
+We made it simple for participants to register by completing ONE single form online.

-{{< cta cta_text="Click here to register" cta_link="http://bit.ly/ctbf-register/" cta_new_tab="true" >}}
+{{< cta cta_text="Click here to register" cta_link="http://bit.ly/ctbf-register" cta_new_tab="true" >}}

 {{% callout note %}}